Tasajo

-Tasajo is a cut of dried beef, normally cooked over a wood fire.
+Tasajo is the Spanish language word for jerky.

 Tasajo in Spain

-In Spain, specifically in Toledo, it consists of marinated deer loin that is smoked over a slow fire of holm oak wood, typical of hunting regions.
+In the Toledo region, tasajo consists of marinated deer loin that is smoked over a slow fire of holm oak wood, typical of hunting regions.

 In the region of La Vera (in the province of Cáceres), and in the neighboring town of Candeleda (in Ávila province), it consists of marinated goat meat that has been macerated and dried.
 It is usually served as an appetizer in the bars of the area, and it is a good accompaniment with pitarra wine.

 Tasajo in Mexico

-In Mexican cuisine, tasajo is a cut of beef, typically from the Central Valley of Oaxaca in Oaxaca state.
+In Mexican cuisine, tasajo is a cut of beef, typically from the states of Oaxaca and Chiapas.
 It is similar to pork jerky and is often made with organ meat including that of the head and back, but also can be made with flank or skirt steak.

 In the historic quarter of the city of Oaxaca, it is customary to eat tasajo with tlayudas and radishes, as well as with "chiles de agua" and onions.
 It can also be accompanied with chapulines, quesillo and any other Oaxacan dish.